-These nine fun Thanksgiving Day activities for kids and toddlers are sure to help you have a happy holiday!
+These nine fun Thanksgiving Day activities for kids and toddlers can make the day fun for everyone!

 Thanksgiving is a day that is often filled with activity – but often it is not a day that is filled with Thanksgiving activities for kids!

-You may find yourself busy with the cooking, cleaning, table setting, baking, football playing (maybe?!), hosting, and more.
+You may find yourself busy with cooking, cleaning, table setting, baking, football-playing (maybe?!), hosting, and more.

 It can be easy for kids to feel overlooked or in the way.

-(And if your kids are picky eaters like some of mine, they may not even look forward to the delicious food that you’re preparing that much either! #momlife)
+(And if your kids are picky eaters, they may not even look forward to the delicious food that you’re preparing that much either! #momlife)

 Additionally, if you are among the 55 million Americans who travel for Thanksgiving, your kids may be extra tired or out of their normal routine.

-Keep reading for ways to turn Thanksgiving Day around for your kids!
+Keep reading for ways to turn Thanksgiving Day into a memorable and special day for your kids – without a ton of effort!

 Free Thanksgiving Activities for Kids printable pack!